 Between the Dublin Street Bridge and Kowhai Park the existing road along the riverbank will be used, with road marking to show the shared pathway.

-Between Nile Street and Georgetti Road a 2.5 metre-wide section of shared pathway will run along the top of the stop-bank.
+Between Nile Street and Georgetti Road a three-metre-wide section of shared pathway will run along the top of the stop-bank.

 Tawhero Shared Pathway

 This 1.1km section of three-metre-wide concrete shared pathway will run from London Street, to Smithfield Road, down Brooking Street, through the reserve and onto Alma Road where it links to Abbot Street.